 8. Make expensive hand soaps last longer by mixing them with water in a soap container with a foaming pump.
 Fill the container 1/4 of the way with soap, and the rest of the way with clean water.
 Your new foaming soap will last a LONG time!

-9. Put your dish soap in a olive oil bottle to ensure a slower flow.
+9. Put your very own dish soap in a olive oil bottle to ensure a slower flow.
 You’ll use a few drops at a time, which cleans just as well and will help your soap last longer.

 10. Use a sponge as a soap dish for your bars of soap.
 Letting the bar dry out between uses on a sponge prevents sliminess and drips, which minimizes waste and makes the bar last longer.